Virtual Summer Institute (VSI) Workshop

 CSU Online Course Services offers FREE professional development Quality Learning and Teaching (QLT) and Quality Matters (QM) courses for tenure-track faculty and lecturer faculty across all 23 CSU Campuses.
 For more information: CSU-QLT Courses Offered

 All courses are taught by certified CSU Facilitators who are faculty and/or instructional designers with extensive experience and training in teaching and evaluating online courses.
 All courses are 3-weeks in length, online, asynchronous, require 15-20 hours, with a structured course schedule and due dates that must be followed.
 While you are able to move ahead in the course, you are expected to follow the due dates outlined in the schedule as peer-to-peer collaboration is an integral component of all courses.
 If you fall behind you must contact the facilitator as soon as possible to make arrangements to catch up.
-Printable Fall 2021 Course Training Schedule.
+Printable Spring 2022 Course Training Schedule.

 WebAIM Accessible Document Training Opportunity- $500

 OAT is pleased to provide a professional development opportunity in Accessible Document Training sponsored through the Chancellor's Office.
 It is an online, self-paced accessible document training course, and is now available on a first-come, first-serve basis.
 Potential course participation would be any CSU faculty and staff who generate public-facing digital documents using Microsoft Word, PowerPoint, and Adobe Acrobat.
 The course extends for approximately four weeks and requires two to four hours a week to complete.

 Faculty participations only are eligible for a $500 Stipend upon completion - please email your Certificate of Completion to firstname.lastname@example.org.
 Register now for the November, December, or January cohort.